Kayaks, paddleboards, and the lake itself

 Best months for water

-- November--January (peak): dry season, calm mornings, minimal algal bloom risk, cooler water, sharp volcano views.
+- November to January (peak): dry season, calm mornings, minimal algal bloom risk, cooler water, sharp volcano views.

-- February--April (shoulder): still dry, but algal bloom risk rises by April.
+- February to April (shoulder): still dry, but algal bloom risk rises by April.
 Mornings remain calm; afternoon winds intensify.

-- May--October (wet): frequent afternoon winds, higher pollution inflow after rain, bloom risk climbs.
+- May to October (wet): frequent afternoon winds, higher pollution inflow after rain, bloom risk climbs.
 Many activities are still safe in the morning, but check water more carefully.

 Real-time water quality resources